Table of Contents

-Chromatin is a genetic material or a macromolecule comprising of DNA, RNA, and proteins which result in the formation of chromosomes within the nucleus of eukaryotic organisms is termed as chromatin.
+Chromatin is a genetic material or a macromolecule comprising of DNA, RNA, and associated proteins, which constitute chromosomes in the nucleus of an eukaryotic cell.

 - Preventing DNA damage.

 - Tightly packing of the DNA to fit into the cell.

 - Control the DNA replication and gene expression.

 - Support the DNA molecule to permit the process of cell cycle – meiosis and mitosis.

 The structure of chromatin or the so-called nucleosomes resembles the arrangement of string on beads when observed under the light microscope in its elongated method.
 Each nucleosome comprises DNA, which is wrapped with eight proteins termed histones.
 Later, these nucleosomes are enfolded into 30 nm coiled named solenoid.
-Therefore the presence of additional histone proteins helps in supporting the chromatin structure.
+Therefore the presence of histone proteins helps in supporting the chromatin structure.

 The structure of chromatin is governed by a number of factors.
 The complete structure mainly depends on the phases of the cell cycle.
-They undergo various structural changes during cell cycle or division.
-During cell division, the structure of the chromatin and chromosomes are visible under a light microscope, which changes their shape while the DNA is duplicated and divided into two cells.
+They undergo various structural changes during cell division.
+The structure of chromosomes is clearly visible under a light microscope during metaphase, which changes their shape while the DNA is duplicated and divided into two cells.

 There are 3 stages in the chromatin group:

 - Nucleosomes are formed by the wrapping of DNA around the histone proteins

 - Multiple histones wrap into a 30 nm fibre consisting of the nucleosome.

 - Higher-level DNA packaging of the 30 nm fibre into the metaphase chromosome.

 Methods used to Analysis Chromatin

 A process mainly used for analyzing the interactions of the protein with DNA.
 The binding sites of DNA combined proteins are identified by the Chromatin Immunoprecipitation and parallel DNA sequencing.

 This method is mainly used to control the sequences of those DNA regions of the genome, which are related to the regulatory activity.

 It is mainly used for recognizing the position of monitoring regions, mainly based on the genome-wide sequencing, which is sensitive to cleavage by DNase I.